 Paul Volcker Junior Scholar Research Grant

 Award Description: The APSA Organized Section for Public Administration invites applications and research proposals from junior scholars researching public administration issues affecting governance in the United States and abroad.
 Proposals will be judged on their potential to shed new light on important public administration questions, their scholarly and methodological rigor, and their promise for advancing practice and theory development.
 Individual grants are not renewable.

 Application Materials: Proposals must address all items under the scope of the award and must be done in triplicate or sent electronically.
 Proposals are limited to five (5) single-spaced pages and must:

 - State the purpose of the project

 - State how the project contributes to scholarship within public administration and its applicability for practice and theory development

 - State how the project relates to previous research and theoretical developments

 - Specify research design

 - Provide an itemized budget and budget justification

 - Specify any additional financial support that the applicant is already receiving or anticipates receiving

 In addition, each proposal also must include (in excess of the five-page written proposal):

 - A cover letter summarizing project title, qualifications for successfully completing the project, and professional status (doctoral student working on dissertation or untenured assistant professor)

 - An abstract of the proposal (maximum 150 words)

 - A letter attesting to the quality of the research project (typically from a doctoral student's dissertation advisor or a junior faculty member's department chair

 - A curriculum vitae (no more than three pages)

-Eligibility is limited to doctoral students who have successfully defended their dissertation prospectus and tenure-track assistant professors.
+Eligibility: Eligibility is limited to doctoral students who have successfully defended their dissertation prospectus and tenure-track assistant professors.
 Applicants must be APSA members at the time of application.
 Membership in the Section for Public Administration is not required, but can be one of a variety of factors that the Volcker Awards Committee considers in making awards.